guildai/guild.ai/pages/docs/intro.md

 </ul>
 </div>

-The `train` module uses Keras to train a simple image classifer.
+The `train` module uses Keras to train a simple image classifier.
 The module is derived from the [TensorFlow getting started tutorial Notebook ->](https://github.com/tensorflow/docs/blob/master/site/en/tutorials/keras/basic_classification.ipynb).
 The